Gump Rent

 No, guests are not permitted to move in.
 All live-in guests must be registered and approved through our resident portal.
 Additionally, short-term guests may visit for up to 14 days within any 90-day period.

 Please refrain from drawing or allowing children to draw on any surfaces or fixtures that are part of the property.
+This will result in an automatic eviction.

 Improperly disposing of items by pouring them down the drain will not reduce your rent.
 In fact, it may result in additional charges on top of your regular rent due to potential plumbing damage or required repairs.